Received a letter about infringement of copyright?

 In the first instance you should contact your local police service or Trading Standards.

-You can also report crime anonymously by contacting by visiting the Crimestoppers website or by calling 0800 555 111.
+You can also report crime anonymously by visiting the Crimestoppers website or by calling 0800 555 111.